 4 Approximate number of JFK-related witnesses (1400+)

-- The unnatural death rate is used in the probability analysis.
+- The unnatural death rate is used in the analysis.

-- ZERO probability of unnatural deaths in categories 2,3 and 4.
+- ZERO probability of unnatural deaths in all categories.

 - Bill Hunter, a reporter, was shot to death by a policeman in April 1964.
 It was ruled an accident.